-We are a space for reconnecting with nature and with yourself.
-Located in the scenic valley of central Pennsylvania, we are cultivating a space for people to connect with their inner self through meditation, healthy cooking, herbal nature walks.
-Our goal is to help people transform their consciousness through educational workshops and classes that are offered by self-guided donation.
+We are a space for reconnecting.
+Located in the scenic valley of central Pennsylvania, we are cultivating awareness and helping people raise their consciousness, connect with their inner self through meditation, healthy cooking, herbs and nature walks.
+Over the past two decades we have presented educational workshops and classes, mostly offered by self-guided donation that encourage people to heal their bodies, expand their minds and feed their spirits.
 A few of the projects we are working on include expanding our vegetable garden, as well as creating pollinator gardens and an educational herb area.
 We are basically an hour from two major cities in rural Pennsylvania resulting in very little traffic and noise.
 In other words a great place to calm down withdraw from the mayhem of city life and find that lost sense of peace within.
 If you enjoy getting your hands dirty, having a quiet place to reflect, and meeting people from all walks of life, this is the place for you.
 Please note we have very poor cell phone reception ("can you hear me now?") and slow WiFi (the bane of rural life).
+Those staying a month or longer, have the option to join our 'ashram immersion programme' with daily sessions in mantra meditation and reading from the yoga sutra's including the Bhagavad-Gita.

 Aide avec des éco-projets